Hurts, Eagles soar into Super Bowl, rout 49ers for NFC title

 Johnson bobbled a shotgun snap and fumbled on the next drive, and Reddick — the free-agent pickup from Carolina having one of the great defensive seasons in franchise history — recovered at the San Francisco 30.
 Boston Scott scooted 10 yards for a touchdown and 21-7 lead.

 Even with Hurts almost a non-factor — he had 97 yards passing in the first half — the Eagles were firmly in control.
-Hurts finished 15 of 25 for 121 yards.
-His 1-yard rushing touchdown on Philadelphia’s signature rugby-style QB sneak made it 28-7.
+His 1-yard rushing touchdown on Philadelphia’s signature rugby-style QB sneak made it 28-7 late in the third quarter.

-“It’s been a lot.
-I’m not going to make this about me,” Hurts said.
-“This city is a special city.
-They deserve everything, It’s a special city.
-We have one more.”
+“We’ve got a chance to go out there and win it all,” Hurts said.
+“So we want to go prepare to do that.”

 Purdy left the game with an elbow injury after he was drilled in the arm by Reddick on San Francisco’s first drive, leading to a fumble.
 The 23-year-old Purdy’s improbable rise from “Mr. Irrelevant” to playoff starter ended with a whimper as he failed to become the first rookie QB to lead a team to the Super Bowl.